lswitaj/temator/README.md

 # Temator 🎤

-**Temator** is a minimal freestyle topic generator built for the WBW community and freestyle MCs.
+**Temator** is a freestyle topic generator built for the WBW community and freestyle MCs.
 It serves randomized battle topics from a predefined database via a simple REST API and a modern React-based frontend.

 ---